Living in Puerto Rico?

-While it is common to refer to the people of Puerto Rico as Hispanic, we shouldn’t forget that Latin Americans are of course a racially very diverse group.
-The largest group of people living in Puerto Rico is white (mostly of Spanish decent) and account for approximately 80% of the total population.
-The other share of people in Puerto Rico have all different kinds of ethnicities including black, Asian, Native American, mixed, or those who describe themselves as “other”.
-In fact, Puerto Rico and its culture has historically been shaped by a mixture and succession of indigenous settlement, European colonization, slavery, economic migration, and Puerto Rico’s current status as an unincorporated territory of the United States.
+While it is common to refer to the people of Puerto Rico as Hispanic, we shouldn’t forget that Latin Americans are a racially very diverse group.
+The largest group of people living in Puerto Rico is white (mostly of Spanish decent) and accounts for approximately 76% of the total population, while 12% are black / African American.
+The remaining population is comprised of different ethnicities, including Native American, Alaskan Native, Native Hawaiian, other Pacific Islander, or a mixture of various of these groups.

-In the early 19th century, they were joined by European immigrants from economically depressed countries hoping for a better life in Puerto Rico.
-The island also became a haven for Spanish loyalists during the South American independence movements and for the French from Louisiana and Haiti.
-More Europeans, Chinese and Lebanese came later in the century, hoping to make a living in Puerto Rico by working in the road construction industry.
-More recently, most immigrants searching for a better future in Puerto Rico come from other Caribbean or Latin American countries, such as the Dominican Republic.
+In the early 19th century, European immigrants from economically depressed countries came to Puerto Rico hoping for a better life on the island.
+It also became a haven for Spanish loyalists during the South American independence movements.
+More Europeans, as well as Chinese and Lebanese migrants, joined them later in the century.
+More recently, immigrants searching for a better future in Puerto Rico come from other Caribbean or Latin American countries, such as the Dominican Republic.